adeshazer123/pymodaq_plugins_princeton_instruments/README.rst

 Tested on Princeton Instrument PYLon BR eXcelon cameras.

 Support Princeton Instrument Acton SpectraPro SP2500i spectrometer.
-Limited function should work with other spectrometers of the same family (sp2150i, sp2300i)
+Limited functionalities are expected  work with other monochromators of the same family (sp2150i, sp2300i) but I advise caution as some hard-to-anticipate differences exist between these models that will induce unexpected behaviour.

 Viewer2D
 ++++++++